-Except in specific circumstances, informed consent must be obtained using a written consent form, which you review with participants and which you both sign prior to the start of the research.
-This document must provide research participants with sufficient information about the research to ensure that they understand the procedures or activities in which they will be involved, and the risks and potential benefits of the research.
+Prior to the start of the research, the principal investigator will review with each of the participants the appropriate consent form.
+Consent forms provide research participants with sufficient information about the research to ensure that they understand the procedures or activities in which they will be involved, and the risks and potential benefits of the research.
 It must also inform them of their rights with respect to participation, i.e., that research participation is voluntary and that they have the right to withdraw at any time.
 The more risk that is posed to research participants by a given study, the greater the care and comprehensiveness of the consent process that will be required by the Institutional Review Board (IRB).

 Where there are specific situations where the IRB may waive the requirement for obtaining informed consent (written or oral).
 This may only be done when research falls under the "Exempt for Further Review" category of IRB review AND all of the following four conditions pertain:

 You must demonstrate in writing in their application that these four conditions exist for the IRB to grant such a waiver.